 Watch this video to get a better understanding about how international gold pricing works:

 Prices for Gold Jewelry in Dubai and UAE

-Now that you know the basics of gold prices for bullion and retail gold, you might be interested in hearing more about the prices of jewelry.
+Now that you know the basics of gold prices dubai for bullion and retail gold, you might be interested in hearing more about the prices of jewelry.
 The price of an item of jewelry purchased in Dubai will be made up of both the price – which is the cost of the gold used in the item and the making charge.
-A making charge is an additional cost added by the retailer to cover the costs associated with producing the item of jewelry.
-This charge ensures that the designer of the jewelry makes a profit on their time.
+A making charge is an additional cost added by the retailer to cover the costs associated with producing the item of jewellery.
+This charge ensures that the designer of the jewellery makes a profit on their time.

-In many of the stores and outlets that sell jewelry around Dubai, it’s possible to haggle over the price of a piece.
+In many of the stores and outlets that sell jewellery around Dubai, it’s possible to haggle over the price of a piece.
 However, it’s worth noting that the seller can only adjust the making charge of the price.
 No retailer will sell a piece of gold for less than it’s current worth according to the retail price.
 Of course, if you’re willing to pay for an item in cash, then some creators may drop their prices slightly.

 Despite the high quality of gold available in Dubai and UAE, the making charge margins in this country can be quite low compared to some of the other regions in the world.
 There’s no sales tax or VAT to pay in Dubai or UAE, which can lead to quite a saving.
-In fact, you could get jewelry for much cheaper in Dubai than you would be able to get it anywhere else.
+In fact, you could get it for much cheaper in Dubai than you would be able to get it anywhere else.

 Investing in this precious metal